-This post is dedicated to the art of effective salary negotiation in the Hospitality industry.
+This post is dedicated to the art of effective salary negotiation.
 It is important to know how to negotiate for a better salary.
 It is this important skill that this post aims to discuss.

 - Previous salary